GitToby/tobydevlin.com-2.0/content/blog/2020-11-14-restoring-my-college-net-application.md

 ### Pictures!

 I have painstakingly photographed every page of code that's required with my phone as my data collection step.
-This includes all the SQL files where, for some foreshadowed\[^1\] reason, I picked '_chicken_' for all my passwords.
+This includes all the SQL files where, for some foreshadowing reason, I picked '_chicken_' for all my passwords.
 Security at its finest.

 ![](/content/img/netlifyCMS/20201111_200202-2.jpg)